keera-studios/keera-hails/keera-hails-reactivevalues/README.md

 # Reactive Values

-Reactive Values are time-varying mutable values that can be read/written and may trigger events when doing so.
-They can be used to define a uniform interface for hardware ports, widget attributes or model fields, and keep them all synchronized at all times (making your controllers just a bunch of synchronization rules).
+Reactive Values are *time-varying mutable values that can be read/written and may trigger events when they change*.
+They can be used to define a *uniform interface* to hardware ports, widget attributes or model fields, and keep them all synchronized at all times (making your controllers just a bunch of synchronization rules).